zhongweijie95/klipper/docs/CONTRIBUTING.md

 Contributions to Klipper generally follow a high-level process:

-1. When code is ready for widespread deployment, a submitter will create a
+1. A submitter starts by creating a
    [GitHub Pull Request](https://github.com/Klipper3d/klipper/pulls)
-   with the change.
+   when a submission is ready for widespread deployment.
 2. When a [reviewer](#reviewers) is available to [review](#what-to-expect-in-a-review) the submission, they will mark the Pull Request with a "under review" label.
 The goal of the